 Question: Do roses have to be sprayed with chemicals?
 Answer: That depends.
 What are your expectations?
 We recommend that you start by selecting roses that have shown resistance to fungal diseases that are common to plants in the rose family (ex. black spot and powdery mildew).

 Question: How do I become a member of the Potomac Rose Society?
 Answer: Please visit the "JOIN US" tab above and become a member!

 Question: Are there beneficial insects for roses?
 Answer: Yes!
 One of our member benefits is hosting events with specialists such as Entomologist Holly Walker of the Smithsonian Gardens, who explained how insects can help us protect our roses.
-Members can view the video of that event in the Members-Only section of the website.
+Members can view the video of that event in the "MEMBERS" section of the website.

 Question: What is Rose Rosette Disease?
 Answer: Rose Rosette Disease (RRD) is a devastating virus affecting roses; an eriophyid mite is believed to be a vector.
 There is a website dedicated to informing about the ongoing research on RRD: https://roserosette.org

 Question: What should I do if I find Rose Rosette Disease in my rose?
 Answer: Regularly inspect your roses for any symptoms of Rose Rosette Disease (RRD).
 If you find RRD, remove and dispose of the rose completely including the roots.
 Additional information can be found here: https://roserosette.org/control/